TranChiHuu/postgres-mysql-mcp-server/README.md

 #### Option 3: Using local installation

-If you've installed the package locally in your project:
+If you've installed the package locally in your project (`npm install postgres-mysql-mcp-server`):

 ```json
 {